-Within 20 Business Days of the date of receipt of the application form for each of the connections to both the water mains/trunk main/service reservoir and to individual new premises to be connected, Scottish Water will either:
+Within 15 Business Days of the date of receipt of the application form for each of the connections to both the water mains/trunk main/service reservoir and to individual new premises to be connected, Scottish Water will either:

-notify the Licensed Provider that there is a need for a DIA to be carried out, with reasons given, for example, there may not be sufficient capacity on the Scottish Water Network.
-In this case Scottish Water will forthwith set out the requirements to the Licensed Provider for the DIA based on the information set out in Form E in the Appendix to this Code.
-The Licensed Provider will then either (i) accept or (ii) reject within an agreed period and in the case of the former arrange for the DIA to be undertaken; or

 accept the proposed Part 2/3 connection design and the Part 1 connection design(s), confirming that the application for connection to the individual premises is a standard Part 1 water connection in accordance with the Wholesale Charges Scheme.
 Scottish Water will then make an offer of connection to the Licensed Provider for the Part 2/3 connection, which will be subject to reasonable cost payment in accordance with the Wholesale Charges Scheme, and the Part 1 connection(s) along with the associated Technical Approval(s) and the quotation for the work to be undertaken by Scottish Water; the Technical Approval(s) will contain details with regard to the size and location of meter(s) to be installed to serve the individual new premises to be connected; or

 accept the proposed Part 2/3 connection design and the Part 1 connection design(s), confirming that the Part 2/3 connection and the application to the premises is a non-standard Part 1 connection(s) and subject to reasonable cost payment in accordance with the Wholesale Charges Scheme.
 Scottish Water will then make an offer of connection along with the associated Technical Approval(s) and the quotation for the work to be undertaken by Scottish Water: the Technical Approval(s) will contain details with regard to the size and location of meter(s) to be installed to serve the individual new premises to be connected; or